• HOME

 Plastic straws are one of the most common pieces of plastic found during beach clean-ups.
 And do we really need them?

-Well, sometimes, I must admit, it is nice to drink with a straw.
+Well, sometimes, I must admit, it’s nice to drink with a straw.
 However, not at the expense of the environment.
 Try to remember to ask the waiter to not give you a straw next time you have a drink.

-Personally, I remember it only half of the time still.
-But it is a start.
-And it is better than nothing.
 So don’t freak out if you forgot to tell them and you see that pink plastic straw dipping in your drink as the waiter comes towards you.
 Just try to remember it for the next time.
-I am convinced that with time I will remember it all the time.
+I am convinced that with time I will remember it every time.

 You can also buy metal straws to bring with you on your trip.